joesparrow/palindromeevents/takepart.md

 ## How do I sign up?

-Drop an email to **signmeup@palindromeday.co.uk** or let us know you intend to take part.
+Drop an email to **signmeup@palindromeday.co.uk**.

 ## What do I do on the day?

-Easy, on 2nd December 2021, log some exercise in a way that can be evidenced.
+Easy, some time between the weekend before 22nd February 2022 and the weekend after, log some exercise in a way that can be evidenced.

 You can run, cycle, walk, row, do the samba, whatever, as long as it's in a **COVID-safe way**.